DirtyUnicorns/android_manifest/README.md

 If you are going to make extra additions, just repeat steps (don't start a new patch), but instead of git commit -m use git commit --amend.
 Gerrit will recognize it as a new patchset.
 Do NOT change the Change-Id in the commit message.

-For more information on how to push to a Gerrit, please read the following: [Link](https://wiki.mahara.org/wiki/Developer_Area/Contributing_Code)
+For more information on how to push to Gerrit, please reference the Gerrit documentation: [Link](https://gerrit-review.googlesource.com/Documentation/intro-user.html)

-Also to make this even easier, you can use a universal Gerrit script provided by PAC: [Link](http://forum.xda-developers.com/showthread.php?t=2530388)

-If you still can not figure it out, don't hesitate to contact us in our G+ community: [Link](https://plus.google.com/u/0/communities/109738128866939227235)
+If you still can not figure it out, don't hesitate to contact us in our Telegram support chat: [Link](https://t.me/DirtyUnicornsSupport)

 ## Maintaining Authorship ##
 Please make sure if you submit a patch/fix from another ROM that you maintain authorship.